-Location: Brighton High School or Howell High School
+Location: Brighton High School or Howell High School Course Length: One-Year Course/Two-hour Block

 Prerequisite: Anatomy & Physiology is strongly recommended

 This course teaches basic skills for health care workers.
 Course content covers medical terminology; medical abbreviations; vital sign skills including blood pressure, pulse, respiration and temperature; personal care skills, certification in CPR and in first aid; team work, leadership, job seeking skills and development of a portfolio.
 Students will have the opportunity to visit and apply these skills in various local health care settings.
 Scrubs and white shoes are required clinical attire.
 Instruction will include college style lecture and note taking, written tests, reading and writing assignments, videos, hands on skills, as well as group and individual projects.
 A current TB screen and the HBV Series are required to participate in onsite clinical experiences.
 Opportunities to participate in community programs are frequently available and encouraged.